rewardhacker00/prime-rl/README.md

 **Multi-Node Inference**

 We rely on vLLM's internal load balancing for data parallel deployment ([docs](https://docs.vllm.ai/en/v0.10.0/serving/data_parallel_deployment.html)).
 SGLang backend (`--server.server_type sglang`) lacks this balancer, returns logits only, and cannot update weights from tensor.
+When training with SGLang you must set `trainer.recompute_logprobs = true`; the `rl` entrypoint enforces this and will error if unset.

 First, ensure that your nodes are in the same private network and can reach each other.
 If not, a simple solution is to set up a VPN using [Tailscale](https://tailscale.com).
 Follow their documentation to setup a VPN on each node.
 Then, configure the GLOO and NCCL network interface